cloudevents/spec/primer.md

 It is also worth noting that this separation between original event producer and CloudEvents generator could be small or large.
-Meaning, even if the CloudEvent generator not part of the original event producer's ecosystem, if it is acting on behalf of the event producer, and its presence in the flow of the event is not meaningful to event consumers, then the above guidance would still apply.
+Meaning, even if the CloudEvent generator were not part of the original event producer's ecosystem, if it is acting on behalf of the event producer, and its presence in the flow of the event is not meaningful to event consumers, then the above guidance would still apply.